 The Board of Directors shall hold its meetings at such times and places as a majority of the Directors determine.
 The time and place of such meetings shall be communicated to members at least seven (7) days to such meeting.
 A quorum for meetings of the Board of Directors shall be a simple majority (one more than half) of the Board of Directors.
 Special meetings of the Board may be called by the President, or called by five or more of its club members or called by any two members of the Board of Directors.
 Special meeting must have 18 hour notice.

 Any Board of Director who, without cause, misses three meetings in a row will be expected to resign and may be removed from office by a majority vote of the Board.
 The Board may appoint a new Director by simple majority vote of the quorum present to serve out the vacant term.
 The Board of Directors may remove any Director by the vote of a 2/3’s absolute majority of all the Board of Directors (not just a 2/3’s majority of the quorum present), whenever in its judgment; the best interests of the Club will be served thereby.

 Section 8 – Compensation of Officers and Board Members

-No Director of the Club shall be compensated for the performance of services for the Club, but may, by resolution of a simple majority of the members in good standing present at such meeting, be reimbursed for expenses incurred on behalf of the Club.
-Such expenses are to be approved by the members prior to incurring such expense.
+No Director or Club members shall be compensated for the performance of services for the Club, unless approved by a 2/3 absolute majority vote of the Board of Directors but may be reimbursed for expenses incurred on behalf of the Club.
+Such expenses are to be approved by the Board of Directors.
 A documented invoice is required to be presented to the Treasurer for reimbursement.